miensol/miensol.github.io/_posts/2015-01-25-anchor-child-element-click.md

 ## The bug

 The bug report stated that *"Clicking on a label causes page reload"*.
-That should be an easy one I though to myself and openeded chrome inspector to see the structure of DOM.
+That should be an easy one I thought to myself and openeded chrome inspector to see a structure of DOM.
 Here's a simplified version of markup:

 ```html
 <a  href="" ng-click="anchorAction($event)" ng-controller="ActionCtrl">